aguilar-gomez/HKAtest/README.md

   - number of fixed positions in that gene
   - number of polymorphic positions in all transcriptome
   - number of fixed positions in all transcriptome

+## chi-correction.R
+### Usage
+This script takes the output file of *HKAgenes.py* and outputs a corrected file with the same name +"_corrected.tab".

+This script requires the library snpStats.

+usage: chi-correction.R outfile_HKAgenes name min_sites
+arguments:
+  outfile_HKAgenes
+  name          name suffix for plots generated
+  min_sites     minimum number of sites to include the gene in the analysis*

+*Chi-squared contingency test may not be considered valid if observed and expected values do not have a minimum number of observations.
+Sites = observed polymorphic + fixed.
+Eliminating these genes will most likely delete tests that are not significant anyway, then the correction is going to be done in a distribution that has less p-values~1, the correction might be more strict.
+If you want to include ALL genes regardless, set this parameter to 0

+### Output
+It generates a file (pop1.pop2.fa.HKA_genes_corrected.tab) with the same columns as the output from *HKAgenes.py* plus:
+  - sites: observed polymorphic + observed fixed
+  - corrected: corrected chi-squared test statistic
+  - pval2: corrected p-value, calculated from the corrected chi-squared statistic

+It also outputs two plots:
+ - qqplot_chiHKA.name.png: expected vs observed chi-squared test statistic before correction
+ - qqplot_chiHKA_corrected.name.png: expected vs observed chi-squared test statistic after correction